trying to understand why its important to wear the veil. I came across

-sin—like lust, one of the seven deadly sins—and an act of hatred for the divine. and police uniforms, athletic insignia, and showy jewelry cause scandal during To the demons, military power, athletic prowess, business, science, and emotional sensitivity are all irrelevant; demons are not The demons feed on lust.
-They also feed on the hatred underlying pride.
-Thus when physical Consequently, both men and women need to present themselves before God—and to protect themselves from demons—with reverent Moreover, in church especially, where we open our hearts in deep vulnerability to Christ, be accepted by others will become a pathway for demons to accept them and
+sin—like lust, one of the seven deadly sins—and an act of hatred for the divine. and police uniforms, athletic insignia, and showy jewelry cause scandal during To the demons, military power, athletic prowess, business, science, and emotional sensitivity are meaningless; demons are not notice.
+The demons feed on lust and pride and the hatred underlying these sins.
+Thus Consequently, both men and women need to present themselves before God—and to protect themselves from demons—with reverent Moreover, in church especially, where we open our hearts in deep vulnerability to Christ, be accepted by others will become a pathway for demons to accept them and